 Bankruptcy attorney Ashley Ellis represents corporate entities in complex reorganization proceedings.
 She has considerable experience in negotiating and drafting plans of reorganization and corresponding disclosure statements in Chapter 11 cases involving numerous related entities.
 Ashley is well-versed in structuring informal workouts for troubled companies, and she has also engaged in major litigation arising under the Bankruptcy Code and served as Chapter 11 attorney on multiple reorganizations.

-Reagor-Dykes Motors, LP and related affiliates: Represents eleven affiliated Debtors, who historically operated a consolidated group of one of the largest new and pre-owned car dealerships comprised of thirteen locations in West Texas and the surrounding areas, in large and complex jointly-administered Chapter 11 cases pending in the Northern District of Texas, Lubbock Division with confirmation set for May 2020.
+Reagor-Dykes Motors, LP and related affiliates: Represents eleven affiliated Debtors, who historically operated a consolidated group of one of the largest new and pre-owned car dealerships comprised of thirteen locations in West Texas and the surrounding areas, in large and complex jointly-administered Chapter 11 cases in the Northern District of Texas, Lubbock Division, culminating in successful confirmation of a plan in July 2020.

 KLN Steel Products Company, LLC, and AGS Enterprises, Inc.: Represented Debtors, manufacturers of metal dormitory furniture for military bases and universities across the United States, in bankruptcy proceedings resulting in settlement of FCA claim of over $100 million and confirmation of a plan of reorganization.